Shard (database architecture): Compared to horizontal partitioning

 Horizontal partitioning splits one or more tables by row, usually within a single instance of a schema and a database server.
-It may offer an advantage by reducing index size (and thus search effort) provided that there is some obvious, robust, implicit way to identify in which partition a particular row will be found, without first needing to search the index, e.g., the classic example of the 'CustomersEast' and 'CustomersWest' tables, where their ZIP code already indicates where they will be found.
+It may offer an advantage by reducing index size (and thus search effort), provided there is an obvious, robust, and implicit way to identify in which partition a particular row will be found, without having to first search the index; for example, the classic case of the 'CustomersEast' and 'CustomersWest' tables, where a ZIP code already indicates where a row will be found.

-Sharding goes beyond this.
-It partitions the problematic table(s) in the same way, but it does this across potentially multiple instances of the schema.
-The obvious advantage would be that search load for the large partitioned table can now be split across multiple servers (logical or physical), not just multiple indexes on the same logical server.
+Sharding extends this approach.
+It partitions the relevant table or tables in the same way, but does so across potentially multiple instances of the schema.
+An advantage is that the search load for the large partitioned table can be distributed across multiple servers (logical or physical), rather than only across multiple indexes on a same logical server.

 Splitting shards across multiple isolated instances requires more than simple horizontal partitioning.
-The hoped-for gains in efficiency would be lost, if querying the database required multiple instances to be queried, just to retrieve a simple dimension table.
-Beyond partitioning, sharding thus splits large partitionable tables across the servers, while smaller tables are replicated as complete units.
+The expected gains in efficiency would be reduced if querying the database required multiple instances to be accessed just to retrieve a simple dimension table.
+Beyond partitioning, sharding therefore involves distributing large, partitionable tables across servers, while smaller tables are replicated in full on each server.

-This is also why sharding is related to a shared-nothing architecture—once sharded, each shard can live in a totally separate logical schema instance / physical database server / data center / continent.
-There is no ongoing need to retain shared access (from between shards) to the other unpartitioned tables in other shards.
+This is also why sharding is related to a shared-nothing architecture—once sharded, each shard can reside in a separate logical schema instance, physical database server, data center, or geographic region.
+Sharding is intended to minimize the need for cross-shard access by partitioning data across independent shards.

-This makes replication across multiple servers easy (simple horizontal partitioning does not).
-It is also useful for worldwide distribution of applications, where communications links between data centers would otherwise be a bottleneck.
+This makes replication across multiple servers easier (simple horizontal partitioning does not).
+It is also useful for worldwide distribution of applications, where communications links between data centers might otherwise become a bottleneck.

-There is also a requirement for some notification and replication mechanism between schema instances, so that the unpartitioned tables remain as closely synchronized as the application demands.
-This is a complex choice in the architecture of sharded systems: approaches range from making these effectively read-only (updates are rare and batched), to dynamically replicated tables (at the cost of reducing some of the distribution benefits of sharding) and many options in between.
+There is also a requirement for some notification and replication mechanism between schema instances, so that unpartitioned tables remain as closely synchronized as the application requires.
+This is a complex architectural choice in sharded systems: approaches range from making these tables effectively read-only (with updates that are rare and batched), to dynamically replicated tables (at the cost of reducing some of the distribution benefits of sharding), and many options in between.